dprojects/getDimensions/Docs/README.md

 However, I see the power of `Pad`.
 The `Pad` furniture part is better supported by FreeCAD.
 I would say, this is how it should be designed under the FreeCAD.
 First You should create `Sketch` object, make it fully constrained and use `Pad` option on the fully constrained `Sketch`.
 It takes more time and effort but You can use more transformations then and such furniture is more compliant with FreeCAD point of view.

-However, if You are new FreeCAD user and You want design single furniture, I would recommend to start with `Cube`.
-Later You can extend Your knowledge, use `Pad` and You will be able to use the full power of FreeCAD.
+However, if You are new FreeCAD user and You want design single furniture, I would **recommend to start with `Cube`**.
+Your `workbench` to start should be `Part` not `Part Design`.
+The `Cube` furniture part is more macro friendly, the object shape is known and the dimensions are easy to get, this is the way it should be for furniture design.
+The main problem with Pads is that the `Sketch` does not know what shape You drew, so You have to know what You are doing, to use the macro later.
+If You draw strange shape and Pad it later, You will not be able to get the correct dimensions from the object.
+However, You can always extend Your knowledge, to use transformations supported by FreeCAD for `Pad` only.

 ## Basic furniture example